iammituraj/skid_buffer/README.md

 # skid_buffer
--- Skid Buffer in Verilog to be used as elastic buffer to store the data when receiver applies backpressure to sender -- Pipeline Skid Buffer in Verilog to be used as as buffer in pipeline between two modules.
+-- Skid Buffer to be used as elastic buffer to store the data when receiver applies backpressure to sender

+-- Pipeline Skid Buffer to be used as as buffer in pipeline between two modules.

 Source codes included
 ---------------------
 -- Skid Buffer

 -- Pipeline Skid Buffer

 Comments